Malpractice in exams

 - allowing others to help produce your work, or helping others with theirs

-- sharing information if you’ve sat your exam earlier than other students
+- sharing assessment-related information if you’ve sat your exam earlier than other students

-- passing on rumours from others about exam content
+- passing on rumours from about exam content

-- accepting exam-related information without reporting it to the exam board.
+- accepting or seeing assessment-related information without reporting it to your school/college.

 Make sure you're not caught out.
 If you're unsure about anything above, speak to your teachers.